Mala2/MouDio/README.md

 *	Configure the Register 0x03h -D[1:0]=10 (Hiz) via the I2C control port or Pull PDN low.

-*	Wait at least 6ms (this time depends on the LRCLK rate ,digital volume and digital volume ramp down rate).
+*	Wait at least 6ms (this time depends on the LRCLK rate, digital volume, and digital volume ramp-down rate).

 *	Bring down power supplies LT3042 (LDO 3V3) and load switch if used.

-*	The atmega328 goes to deep sleep waiting for the next event.
+*	The atmega328 goes to deep sleep, waiting for the next event.

 🔸	**Charging Procedures:

-*	Once the charge input is present the MAX77962 will send an interrupter either through INTB, INOKB pins
+*	Once the charge input is present, the MAX77962 will send an interrupter either through INTB, INOKB pins

-*	Turn on the happtic driver as an indication for 1s.
+*	Turn on the haptic driver as an indication for 1s.

-*	Display the the current SOC% with 4 LEDs with help of LED driver as long as the charge input is present.
+*	Display the current SOC% with 4 LEDs with the help of an LED driver as long as the charge input is present.

-3. Once the speaker is ON the TPR54 is responsible to interact with Bluetooth Module BT-806 to change the song and volume.
+3. Once the speaker is ON, the TPR54 is responsible for interacting with Bluetooth Module BT-806 to change the song and volume.
 (Keep in mind that the TAS5825 can also change just volume) through TX/RX UART pin between the atmega328 and Bluetooth Module BT-806 at 115200 rate data.
-	For example: Once the atmega328 is connected to BT-806 It can send a command to change the volume say
+For example: Once the atmega328 is connected to BT-806, It can send a command to change the volume.
+For example,

 ![image](https://user-images.githubusercontent.com/63622787/149187244-66467fe5-f23c-40f3-abe1-30d0a50c8069.png)

 And so on.
-Also, if the BAT SOC is low alert the user with an LED blinking and start the Shutdown Procedures once the BAT is to low to operate the system > 6V or 15%.
+Also, if the BAT SOC is low, alert the user with an LED blinking and start the Shutdown Procedures once the BAT is too low to operate the system > 6V or 15%.

 To Do List
 -------------------